 all supplies and resources were provided so the customer could participate in the training; and

-customer satisfaction was verified by the customer's signature on the VR3124, VAT Soft Skills to Pay the Bills or by VR staff contact with the customer.
+customer satisfaction and service delivery, described in the VR-SFP was verified by the customer's signature on the VR3124, VAT Soft Skills to Pay the Bills or by VR staff member’s contact with the customer.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 Payment will not be made if the customer's excused absence, unexcused absence, or holiday results in him or her not attending the minimum number of required training hours.

 Payment for the VAT Soft Skills to Pay the Bills is made when the VR counselor approves a complete, accurate, signed, and dated: